NMAT Vs the GMAT: What Are The Key Differences

 GMAT Exam: How to register?

 You can take the GMAT at any point throughout the year, so a key thing to consider is how much time you need to prepare.
-Typically it can take anywhere between three and six months to be fully prepare for the GMAT.
+Typically it can take anywhere between three and six months to be fully prepared for the GMAT.

 To register, you will need a form of ID – usually a passport.
 Registering also requires you to provide key information, including your name, address, phone number, date of birth, nationality, email address, and any other relevant information.